External Ids for SNX5 Gene

 This gene encodes a member of the sorting nexin family.
 Members of this family contain a phox (PX) domain, which is a phosphoinositide binding domain, and are involved in intracellular trafficking.
 This protein functions in endosomal sorting, the phosphoinositide-signaling pathway, and macropinocytosis.
 This gene may play a role in the tumorigenesis of papillary thyroid carcinoma.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Sep 2013]

 GeneCards Summary for SNX5 Gene

 SNX5 (Sorting Nexin 5) is a Protein Coding gene.
-Diseases associated with SNX5 include Fanconi Anemia, Complementation Group A. Among its related pathways are Clathrin derived vesicle budding and Vesicle-mediated transport.
-GO annotations related to this gene include phosphatidylinositol binding and dynactin binding.
+Diseases associated with SNX5 include Mitochondrial Dna Depletion Syndrome 11 and Fanconi Anemia, Complementation Group A. Among its related pathways are Vesicle-mediated transport and Clathrin derived vesicle budding.
+Gene Ontology (GO) annotations related to this gene include phosphatidylinositol binding and dynactin binding.
 An important paralog of this gene is SNX6.

 UniProtKB/Swiss-Prot for SNX5 Gene